Advertiser Disclosure

 Private student loans are offered by banks, credit unions and online lenders.
 Interest rates vary from lender to lender.
 Many private student loan lenders provide both fixed and variable rates.
 If you choose the variable rate option, your interest rate will fluctuate according to market conditions.

-Most student loan lenders set rate ranges based on the Libor or the Secured Overnight Financing Rate indices.
+Most student loan lenders set rate ranges based on the Libor or the Secured Overnight Financing Rate (SOFR) indices.

-However, while rates are tied to this benchmark, private lenders also typically evaluate you or your co-signer's credit score, income and financial history to determine your interest rate.
 Generally, the better your financial health and credit score, the lower your interest rates will be.

-In order to access this information, many lenders will run a soft credit pull as part of the prequalification process.
+To access this information, many lenders will run a soft credit pull as part of the prequalification process.
 This type of credit inquiry doesn’t affect your credit and will allow you to see your potential terms and interest rates.
 However, if you decide to proceed with the application process, the lender will have to do a hard credit inquiry, which can knock your credit score down a few points, to approve you for the loan.

 To make loans more accessible, some lenders also factor in your work and academic history, potential future earnings and more.

-How will student loan rates change in 2023?
+How will student loan rates change in 2024?

-The Biden presidency's affect on student loans
+The Biden presidency and student loans

 While the president has no say in student loan interest rates, President Joe Biden has been seeking other ways to make college more affordable for students and reduce student debt burden.
 In August 2022, he announced a plan to forgive up to $20,000 in federal student loan debt for millions of eligible students.